Do you want to cancel your Kindle Unlimited subscription? Before learning how, decide when it’s the best time to do it.

 You won’t be charged if you cancel Kindle Unlimited during the free trial

-You won’t get refund for the rest of the paid period
+You won’t get a refund for the rest of the paid period

 Ending the Kindle Unlimited means the subscription won’t be renewed, but don’t expect to get a refund.